How to Grow and Care for Tradescantia Nanouk (Essential Tips)

 Growth Expectations

-While the plant maxes out at a few inches high, it can trail up to two feet long.
+While the plant maxes out at a few inches high, it can trail up to two feet long, in my experience.

 What to Do Before Planting

-Before you add one of these plants to your home or office, youโll want to ensure you have the proper environment.
-If you have a dark or cold area, itโs best to choose another plant.
+Before you add one of these plants to your home or office, you’ll want to ensure you have the proper environment.
+If you have a dark or cold area, choosing another plant is best.

 What’s the Best Soil Mix?

-Tradescantia โNanoukโ needs a well-draining and well-aerated soil mix with a pH between 5.5 and 6.5.
+I find that the Tradescantia ‘Nanouk’ needs a well-draining and well-aerated soil mix with a pH between 5.5 and 6.5.

 How to Plant

-The first step of planting your Tradescantia Nanouk is to find a planter with drainage holes.
+The first step in planting your Tradescantia Nanouk is to find a planter with drainage holes.
 This will allow excess water to escape.

-After your plant is in place, water well.
+After your plant is in place, water it well.

 Light Preferences